Staci M. Yandle: Federal judicial service

 On January 16, 2014, President Barack Obama nominated Yandle to serve as a United States district judge of the United States District Court for the Southern District of Illinois, to the seat being vacated by Judge John Phil Gilbert, who assumed senior status on March 15, 2014.
 She received a hearing before the United States Senate Committee on the Judiciary on March 12, 2014.
 On April 3, 2014 her nomination was reported out of committee by a 17–1 vote.
 On June 12, 2014, Senate Majority Leader Harry Reid filed for a motion to invoke cloture on the nomination.
 On Monday, June 16, 2014 the United States Senate invoked cloture on her nomination by a 55–37 vote.
 On Tuesday, June 17, 2014, her nomination was confirmed by a 52–44 vote.
 She received her judicial commission on June 19, 2014.
 Yandle was sworn in on August 21, 2014.
+She became the chief judge of the court in 2026.

 Notable cases

 In United States v.
 Iyman Faris Yandle denied a motion seeking to take away citizenship from Iyman Faris on July 11, 2018.
 Faris became a naturalized citizen in 1999.
 He was prisoned after pleading guilty to his involvement to a 2003 terrorism plot to cut the cables of the Brooklyn Bridge.
 He was sentenced to 20 years.
-It was argued to take away his citizenship claiming that he willfully misrepresented himself to earn citizenship.
-Yandle rejected the argument on the basis that there is no evidence on the record to support this.
-Yandle's order was not the end of the suit, as on February 3, 2020, she sided with the government in revoking his citizenship, citing there had been clear evidence given.